cissagatto/CrossValidationMultiLabel/README.md

 5. cvm

 ## Multi-Label Datasets
-You can download the multi-label datasets in this link: https://cometa.ujaen.es/datasets/
+You can download the multi-label datasets at this link: https://cometa.ujaen.es/datasets/

 ## Jars
-Confirms if the folder UTILS contains the following files: Clus.jar, R_csv_2_arff.jar and weka.jar.
-Without these jars the code not runs.
+Confirms if the folder UTILS contains the following files: Clus.jar, R_csv_2_arff.jar, and weka.jar.
+Without these jars, the code not runs.

 ## Datasets Folder
 After downloading the dataset you want to use, place it in the */CrossValidationMultilabel/Datasets/Originals* folder.
 Don't forget that the .xml and .arff files of the respective dataset are needed.